 Since 1983, NORD has been a national steward and a steadfast partner helping those who battle and care for rare disease feel seen, heard, supported and connected.
 It is a full-service, mission-driven nonprofit reimagining a future where every person with a rare disease, and their families live their best lives.

 NORD was the first national nonprofit to represent all individuals and families affected by rare disease.
-Today they are the only organization working at the intersection of care, research, policy and community for all rare diseases.
+Today it is the only organization working at the intersection of care, research, policy and community for all rare diseases.

 As of August 2023, Skraban-Deardorff syndrome is included in the registry of rare genetic disorders developed and maintained by NORD.
-Registering with NORD will facilitate connections with new patients and families, as well as other rare disease working groups.
+It is our hope being registered with NORD, which requires an annual fee, will facilitate connections with new patients and families, as well as other rare disease working groups.